-Players are unable to choose opponents or teammates that play with similar skills and preferences to themselves.
+Players are unable to choose opponents or teammates to play with who have similar skills and preferences to themselves.

 Examples of this Pattern in Action

 Choose who they play with based on player skill level in Dragon Ball FighterZ

 During the matchmaking process for ranked matches in Dragon Ball FighterZ, players may select their preference for the skill level or rank of their prospective opponent.
 Rank is determined by Battle Points (BP) that are accumulated by winning or by losing to another player with a much higher rank.
 (Likewise, players, who lose to players with similar or much lower ranks should expect to lose points.)
 Each rank is separated by a specific range of total BP.
 When entering matchmaking, players have three options to choose from for Opponent Rank: Same Rank, About the same, and Challenge.